 Future Electronics Features NCID9401/NCID9411 Digital Isolators by ON Semiconductor

-Montreal, Canada, 2020-Dec-17 — /EPR Network/ — Future Electronics, a global leading distributor of electronic components, is adding the NCID9401 / NCID9411 Digital Isolators to its lineup of available-to-sell electronic components.
+Montreal, Canada, 2020-Dec-22 — /EPR Network/ — Future Electronics, a global leading distributor of electronic components, is adding the NCID9401 / NCID9411 Digital Isolators to its lineup of available-to-sell electronic components.

 The ON Semiconductor NCID9401 / NCID9411 Digital Isolators allow customers to protect industrial communication functionalities with the new high-speed quad-output digital isolator family.
 Both products utilize their patented galvanic off-chip capacitor isolation technology to achieve high insulation and noise immunity.